-Long before the days of refrigeration, people preserved food through whatever methods they had available.
+Long before the days of refrigeration, people preserved food through whatever methods they had available, such as with drinking vinegars.
 Meat was smoked, salted or dried; vegetables were canned or stored in root cellars.
 Fruit was often soaked in a mixture of vinegar and sugar.
 While the goal was to be able to consume berries and stone fruit into the winter, it wasn’t long before people figured out that the sweet and sour juice was pretty tasty too.
 They started using it in cocktails, mocktails, cooking and baking.

 That juice is known as a shrub or drinking vinegar, and it’s making a big comeback in the United States.
 Oregon has several small-batch producers who are manufacturing the mixers with local and seasonal fruits and herbs.

 Molly Rogers started making shrubs in pursuit of the perfect margarita.
 No matter where she looked, she couldn’t find a good, tart mixer for them.
 Then she remembered the shrubs her grandmother used to make when Rogers was a child.
 She started experimenting with a lime version and immediately knew she was on to something.
 She started manufacturing shrubs en masse in 2013.

 Lola’s Fruit Shrub makes four mixers year-round at their Eugene facility: lime, fennel & lemon, orange, and tomato & coriander.
 There are also a number of seasonal offerings, including strawberry balsamic, elderberry hibiscus, blackberry basil, cinnamon peach, vanilla pear, quince, and cranberry and salt.